Skip to Content

 How to make overnight oats with almond milk

-The first step is to mix together 40g of porridge oats (1/2 cup), 120g of yoghurt (1/2 cup), and 125ml (1/2 cup) of almond milk in a bowl, jar or airtight container.
+Step 1: The first step is to mix together 40g of porridge oats (1/2 cup), 120g of vegan yoghurt (1/2 cup), and 125ml (1/2 cup) of almond milk in a bowl, jar or airtight container.
 This creates a creamy, delicious mix.

-If in doubt, use the ratio of 1 part oats, 2 parts yoghurt and 2 parts almond milk if weighing in grams.
-If you’re using cups to measure, use equal amounts of all ingredients.
+If you’d like to adjust the recipe, the basic ratio is 1 part oats, 2 parts yoghurt and 2 parts almond milk if you’re weighing in grams.
+If you’re using cups to measure, just use equal amounts of all ingredients.

 Toppings and add-ins

 Like I said, the flavour combinations are endless.
-Because I made these overnight oats with almond milk and yogurt, it was super easy to change the yogurt and mix-in flavours.
 Feel free to get creative and make your own concoctions, but here are some of my favourites…

-To make these delicious dessert-inspired oats, my add-ins and toppings were chopped cherries, sliced almonds, 1/2 teaspoon of almond extract and cherry soya yogurt.
+• Cherry Bakewell: To make these delicious dessert-inspired oats, my add-ins and toppings were chopped cherries, sliced almonds, 1/2 teaspoon of almond extract and cherry Alpro yoghurt.
 I kept the almond milk, oats and yoghurt ratio the same.

 Banana Overnight Oats With Almond Milk And Yoghurt